Tazzios/ha-marstek/blueprints/Readme.md

     - `_forcible_discharge_power`
     - `_state_of_charge`

-# Marstek X Range OM Blueprint
-Same to the XOM blueprint, but allows setting a **target range**.

 Example:
-- If your fuse can handle a maximum of 2300 W, you can set a target range from `-2300` to `2300`.
+- If your fuse can handle a maximum of 2300 W, set a  range from -2300 to 2300.
-- While the load is within this range, the battery does nothing.
-- If the load goes above or below the range, the battery will charge or discharge accordingly.
+- you do not want you battery to which between charging and disharging, set range to -100 and 200.

+# Marstek XOM Blueprint
+Old version which is no longer maintained